We maintain a comprehensive library of policies and procedures to ensure the safety and wellbeing of children in our care.

-A copy of each document is kept on site at each of our services.
+A copy of each policy and procedure document is kept on site at each of our services.
+You can request copies when in-centre for drop off or pick up.
+Alternatively, you can request a copy by completing our contact form.

-You can find out more about our policies for early learning in the YMCA Children’s Programs Early Learning Family Handbook.
+You can also find policies for our Early Learning programs in the Family Handbook.

 Below we have summarised a set of key policies, procedures and terms and conditions which involve the daily use of our services.